eslavnov/ttmg_server/README.md

 # Talk To Me Goose - Stream LLM responses into TTS engines
 ![Logo](assets/logo.jpg)

+> [!IMPORTANT]
+> I am pausing the active development on this project as the Home Assistant team are working on a native implementation that will work with all TTS/AI providers in Home Assistant out of the box.

 Welcome to **Talk To Me Goose**!
 This tool streams your LLM's (Large Language Model) output directly into your TTS (Text-to-Speech) engine, delivering real-time responses without the long waits.
 Perfect for enhancing your Home Assistant Voice devices with long text-to-audio outputs.

 **Demos:**